-Brexit: All you need to know about the UK leaving the EU - BBC News
+Brexit: All you need to know

 View two is that unencumbered by the other 27 members, the UK can get on with things and start adopting a much more independent, self-confident, assertive role on the world stage.

-But generally speaking I can't see much prospect of a tidal wave of insurrectionist, exitism sweeping the continent.
-When a country like Ireland has a spat with the EU about tax, for example, it does annoy Irish politicians, but most mainstream leaders in the Europe have grown up with the idea that the EU has brought peace and prosperity for decades.

-Lots of them see plenty that irritates them about the European Union, but they mainly argue that the benefits hugely outweigh the irritations.
-And in countries where you do find euroscepticism, such as Poland and Hungary, there is also a healthy awareness that there are huge financial benefits to membership.

-As for the future, we will see.
+Will other EU nations want to leave and could the UK form its own free trade area?

 If the UK were to get a fantastic Brexit deal then maybe others would be tempted to go.

 But the truth is, lots of European politicians want the EU to be tough with Britain precisely to stop other countries from following it through the door.

-As to Britain forming its own free trade area, I think it seems an awfully long shot and on balance it is unlikely, not least because there are not that many free countries around available to recruit into another free trade area.
+As to Britain forming its own free trade area, it seems an awfully long shot and on balance it is unlikely, not least because there are not that many free countries around available to recruit into another free trade area.

-Britain could perhaps join the Free Trade Association along with Norway, Lichtenstein and Switzerland.
-But of course it would be joining under existing rules, so the likeliest future for a post-Brexit UK, I think, is a future where it tries to do the best deal possible with the EU and then looks around for other free trade deals.

-But that would fall short of creating a free trade area based on the UK itself.

-And if the UK wants to stop Polish or Romanian migrant workers using Dublin airport as a back door into the UK, then it is going to have to do something about that too.

-Of course, what it will all mean for towns and villages like Belleek and Belcoo in County Fermanagh, which more or less straddle the border, is hard to imagine.

-How will access to healthcare change for expats living in the EU, asks Veronique Bradley, who lives in Italy.
+How will access to healthcare change for expats living in the EU

+Veronique, who lives in Italy asked this one. fter Brexit, there will be two possibilities.

 The first and easiest would be that the negotiators come up with a reciprocal deal that keeps the current arrangements, or something a bit like them, in place.